 On the front

-The traffic light system for ‘front of pack’ labeling, while still voluntary, has been around for a while now and is an easy way to check at a glance how healthy a food is.
+The traffic light system for ‘front of pack’ labelling, while still voluntary, has been around for a while now and is an easy way to check at a glance how healthy a food is.
 The labels show how many calories are in the food or drink and are also colour coded to show whether the food is low (green), medium (amber) or high (red) in fat, saturated fat, sugar and salt.
 The information on the front of the pack also tells you how the portion of the food contributes to the Reference Intake (RI) of an adult.
 Try to choose foods with more greens and ambers and fewer reds.
 And, if the traffic lights aren’t available, check the ‘per 100g’ column on the ‘back of pack’ nutritional label.

 Note: portion size criteria apply to portions/serving sizes greater than 100g